amitxv/Fortnite-launch-script/README.md

 > You must always use this script in the C:\ dir to launch the game.

 > You may also discover that your chosen anticheat date will be invalid after a game update etc..
-Simply run the EAC_DATE_FINDER.bat script to find a new date and create a new launch script in the C:\ dir.
+Simply run the script again to find a new date and create a new launch script in the C:\ dir.

 --------------------------------------------- INSTRUCTIONS ---------------------------------------------